SlicerLatinAmerica/TutorialMaker/TutorialMakerTool.md

     The Tutorial Maker tool repository
   </a>
   contains a step-by-step installation process, and is constantly updated according to the improvements introduced by the team.

+**First evaluations**

+ 6 Zoom meetings have been held with collaborators of the 3D Slicer In My Language project (EOSS cycle 4) to evaluate the Tutorial Maker tool.
+During the meeting, team members from Senegal reported on the tests they conducted using the Tutorial Maker tool to create a French version of the Slicer4Minute tutorial using the latest version of 3D Slicer (3D Slicer 5.7 Preview Release).
+The first test was carried out on September and consist on recreate the "FourMinTutorial"